evlaV/steamos-log-submitter/API.md

 SteamOS Log Submitter has a D-Bus-based API for management of the behavior of the daemon as it's running.
-The service claims the bus name `com.valvesoftware.SteamOSLogSubmitter` on the system bus, and all objects are under the `/com/valvesoftware/SteamOSLogSubmitter` path.
+The service claims the bus name `com.steampowered.SteamOSLogSubmitter` on the system bus, and all objects are under the `/com/steampowered/SteamOSLogSubmitter` path.
 The following objects are defined

 ## Manager